IotValleyHackerCamp/micronect_arduino/README.md

 # Schematic on breadboard
 ![Arduino Schematic](https://github.com/IotValleyHackerCamp/micronect_arduino/blob/master/schematic-arduino-breadboard.png)

+# Resistor value
-# A good value for the resistor is 1kohm, giving range from ~60 to ~900
+A good value for the resistor is 1kohm, giving range from ~60 to ~900